Crane Accidents and Electrocutions Causes of Injury and Death for Workers. Ohio workplace injury lawyer investigates the root causes.

 Data from the NIOSH National Traumatic Occupational Fatalities (NTOF) Surveillance System indicate that approximately 450 work-related electrocution deaths occur annually in the United States.

 It isn’t only workers, bystanders are also injured and killed by crane accidents.
 When accidents occur, the crane operator/rigger, the construction company, and the property owners can be liable for damage and injury.

-Joe Lyon is a highly rated Occupational Negligence Attorney and catastrophic injury lawyer representing plaintiffs nationwide in a wide variety of civil litigation claims.
+Joe Lyon is a highly-rated Cincinnati catastrophic injury lawyer and Ohio Occupational Negligence Attorney representing plaintiffs nationwide in a wide variety of civil litigation claims.